Mechanical Engineering Technology Program Objectives

 - Graduates will demonstrate professionalism and ethics, including a commitment to utmost performance quality and timeliness, respect for diversity, and awareness of international issues; and will initiate continuing professional development that demonstrates their commitment to the responsibilities of a contemporary engineering technologist throughout their careers.

-The learning outcomes relate to the skills, knowledge, and behaviors that the engineering technology students are expected to know and to be able to do by the time of graduation.
+The outcomes relate to the skills, knowledge, and behaviors that engineering technology students are expected to know and to be able to do by the time of graduation.

 The Mechanical Engineering Technology graduates will have: